AdiHarif/git-pull-request-exercise/README.md

 # Git Pull Request Exercise

-This repo is meant for you to practicing Forking and opening Pull Requests as part of our Git workshop!
+This repo is meant for you to practice Forking and opening Pull Requests as part of our Git workshop!

 To participate:
 1. Fork this repo